 While working with important information in Excel, you might need to encrypt your worksheet or protect it with a password.
 Sometimes you need to protect the file with a password or encryption because you do not want someone you share it with to change the contents or modify the file.
 In such a case, we have to encrypt our Excel file to restrict access to the contents.
 But after the encryption has served its purpose, we do not need the encryption or password in our Excel file anymore.
 In this article, I will show you how to remove encryption from Excel files.

-2 Suitable Methods to Remove Encryption from Excel
+How to Remove Encryption from Excel: Step-by-Step Procedures

 - Removing the encryption or password from an Excel file is very easy.
 But we have to know the password to remove encryption from the Excel file.
 So, we will open the file and enter the password in the window like the above one.

 - Now we will click on the File.

 - A new window will appear.
 We will then select the Info option from there.

 - After we have selected Info, we will see a Protect Workbook drop-down menu in a yellow color-filled box.
 The box has a text inside: A password is required to open this workbook.